 7 Small Business Tax Reform Tips You Should Learn About Now

-This post covers how to navigate small business tax reform as an entrepreneur or small business owner, brought to you by Block Advisors.
+This post covers how to navigate small business tax reform as small business owner.

-Here is a brief overview of small business tax reform changes:
+Here is a brief overview of small business tax changes:

-Starting in 2018, small business owners and independent contractors can deduct up to 20% of their net business income before computing federal income tax.
-Under the new law, business income generally means the profits from your business.
+Small business owners and independent contractors can deduct up to 20% of their net business income before computing federal income tax.
+Business income generally means the profits from your business.
 That includes income from Schedules C and F, as well as passthrough income from partnerships and S corporations.

 The 20% deduction is a “below the line” deduction.
 That means it doesn’t reduce your adjusted gross income (AGI) or impact other AGI-related tax items that .

-The TCJA also permanently lowers the corporate rate paid by most C corporations to 21%, beginning in 2018.
+The corporate rate paid by most C corporations was lowered to 21%.

 3 – Business purchase deductions

-Business purchases, including technology equipment, furniture, and other qualifying property, are now fully deductible if acquired or placed in service after September 27, 2017 and before January 1, 2023.
+Business purchases, including technology equipment, furniture, and other qualifying property, are now fully deductible if acquired or placed in service before January 1, 2023.
 After that, the deduction for bonus depreciation will be limited.

-Alternatively, the maximum section 179 deduction increased from $500,000 to $1 million in 2018 and now includes certain building improvements.
+Alternatively, the maximum section 179 deduction increased from $500,000 to $1 million and includes certain building improvements.

 4 – Net Operating Loss Requirements

 When your business’ operating costs exceed the revenue generated on your business tax return, it creates a net operating loss (NOL).
-While the TCJA generally no longer allows businesses to carry those losses back, you may now carry NOLs forward indefinitely and use them to offset 80% of taxable income in a future tax-reporting period.
+Businesses are no longer able to carry those losses back, you may now carry NOLs forward indefinitely and use them to offset 80% of taxable income in a future tax-reporting period.

 There are exceptions to the no-carryback rule for farming losses and certain other businesses.
 Also, excess business losses, (generally, business losses greater than $250,000 or $500,000 for joint filers) are not deductible in the year they arise but must be added to the taxpayer’s NOL which is carried forward.